Ben-Ortiz/GroupmeFantasyFootballBot/README.md

         - Example Response:
             - Winner of Weekly 3 Bench Warmer - Team with the most total points from their bench: \n\nTeam Red (88.10 bench points)

+# How to Deploy on Glitch
+- Will add this in the future

 # What I learned
 * Python: Syntax related to routing, requests, and config
 * Flask: How to use a microframework to build a bot